-In 2021 “Run as One Singapore” is a ‘hybrid’ run, a concept that is halfway between the traditional ‘mass-participation’ event and a virtual event.
-It allows for a COVID-19 safe race, whilst maintaining a competitive element.
+In 2022 “Run as One Singapore” is a ‘hybrid’ run, a concept that is halfway between the traditional ‘mass-participation’ event and a virtual event.
+It allows for a COVID-19 safe race, whilst maintaining the competitive element.

 Key event characteristics: